ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/in-music-festival-tickets.markdown

 entry-content: "<p>Enter the draw to win a 3-day ticket for INmusic Festival by completing\
   \ the form below before 23:59 on 20 April 2018.</p>"
 has-winner: false
-prize-description: "A 3-day festival and 7-day camping ticket to INmusic festival,\
+prize-description: "One of 2 available tickets for 3-day festival and 7-day camping\
-  \ Lake Jarun, Zagreb on 25th-27th June 2018"
+  \ at INmusic festival, Lake Jarun, Zagreb on 25th-27th June 2018"
-special-conditions: "This competition is run in conjunction with Time Inc UK and these\
+special-conditions: "This competition is promoted in conjunction with Time Inc UK\
-  \ special Terms and Conditions apply:\r\n<a href=\"https://aaa.nme.com/etc/INMusic_TsCs.pdf\"\
+  \ and these special Terms and Conditions apply:\r\n<a href=\"https://aaa.nme.com/etc/INMusic_TsCs.pdf\"\
-  > INmusic Festival Terms & Conditions </a>"
+  > Time Inc UK INmusic Festival Terms & Conditions </a>.\r\nNotable extract: all\
+  \ expenses (including but not limited to travel expenses) are not covered."
 ---